f0nzie/rtorch-minimal-book-rsuite/rtorch-book/README.md

-This is a minimal example of a book based on R Markdown and **bookdown** (https://github.com/rstudio/bookdown).
-Please see the page "Get Started" at https://bookdown.org/ for how to compile this example.
+This is a minimal tutorial of rTorch, a package based on PyTorch.
+This book has been written in R Markdown using **bookdown** (https://github.com/rstudio/bookdown).